hmchen47/DataScience/AppliedDS-UMich/3-AML/asgn04.md

     Some of the common issues are

-    TimeDelta/ Datetime unknown error: the dates provided in the data files contains both date and time portions, so to avoid this error if you’re calculating the difference between two dates in days; use the date portion only
+    TimeDelta/ Datetime unknown error: the dates provided in the data files contains both date and time portions, so to avoid this error if you're calculating the difference between two dates in days; use the date portion only

     ```python
-    df[‘Col name’] = df[‘Col name’].dt.date
+    df['Col name'] = df['Col name'].dt.date
     ```

-    If on the other hand you’re calculating the difference in seconds use the following
+    If on the other hand you're calculating the difference in seconds use the following

     ```python
     def diff_seconds(date2, date1):